Sabarimala issue pending in SC; Nothing to be debated now, says Vijayan | Politics

 Leader of the Opposition in the assembly Ramesh Chennithala of the Congress accused Vijayan of deceiving the devotees of the state and said he should stop fooling people.

 ''Has he (Pinarayi) got the guts to stand by his earlier stance on Sabarimala?
 I challenge him.
-If he has got any decency, he should apologise to the people of the state saying his stand was wrong, he told reporters in Haripad, his constituency from where for the fourth time.
+If he has got any decency, he should apologise to the people of the state saying his stand was wrong, he told reporters in Haripad, his constituency from where he was elected for the fourth time in 2016.

 Nair Service Society general secretary Sukumaran Nair said the government and the Chief Minister have a moral responsibility to clarify their position on the Sabarimala issue.